-A. Completion of all course work as defined on the Plan of Study
+Completion of all course work as defined under the curricular requirements for the program

-- B. A minimum grade of B in all courses, thereby resulting in a cumulative grade point average (GPA) of 3.00. - C. APPLICATION FOR GRADUATION/CERTIFICATE COMPLETION:
+- 1. A minimum grade of B in all courses, thereby resulting in a cumulative grade point average (GPA) of 3.00. - 2.
+Apply for degree/certificate: